sergeche/libxmljs/README.md

 and even though there was some very valuable discussion going on, there were also long spans with no activity at all.
 It is hard to tell when this fork will become obsolete, if ever.

+Note that this project makes use of a git submodule for the libxml code, so if you are building from a git checkout you might have to perform `git submodule update --init` before you can do `npm install`.

 Below comes the documentation from the original project, with only slight modifications where appropriate.